Our Motor Vehicle department offers a dedicated workshop boasting industry-standard equipment, tools, and diagnostic

-The UK’s motor industry is the most productive in Europe turning over more than £77.5 billion to the economy.
-In 2016, UK car production reached its highest level in 17 years but to make sure the growth continues, more motor engineers and technicians need to be trained, offering up a great opportunity for today’s students.
+The UK’s motor industry is the most productive in Europe, turning over more than £77.5 billion to the economy.
+In 2016, UK car production reached its highest level in 17 years.
+Still, to ensure the growth continues, more motor engineers and technicians must be trained, offering an excellent opportunity for today’s students.

-Careers in the motor trade can be very varied, so students have the chance to be at the forefront of an evolving and dynamic industry.
-Former students have gone on to build Harley Davidson motorcycles in Canada; successfully running their own workshops; completed apprenticeships with national and international car dealerships.
+Careers in the motor trade can vary so that students can be at the forefront of an evolving and dynamic industry.
+Former students have gone on to build Harley Davidson motorcycles in Canada, successfully running their workshops; completed apprenticeships with national and international car dealerships.

-Facilities in our Motor Vehicle Workshop are industry standard to ensure that students have access to the best tools and equipment available including the latest diagnostic equipment and interactive learning support aids.
-There are chances to work on renovation projects such as on the College’s resident Lotus Éclat, and VW powered trike.
+Facilities in our Motor Vehicle Workshop are industry standard to ensure that students have access to the best tools and equipment available, including the latest diagnostic equipment and interactive learning support aids.
+There are chances to work on renovation projects such as the College’s resident Lotus Éclat and VW-powered trike.
 All tutors have previously been employed in the industry, and their experience, knowledge and advice are invaluable.

-The college has strong links with local businesses, dealerships, garages, and workshops that rely on students to meet their current and future business needs and provide them with key practical work experience and placements.
-Visits to events like the AutoSport Show, taking part in motor-related team building days like go-karting, and competing in skills competitions are all intrinsic to the success of the courses.
+The College has links with local businesses, dealerships, garages, and workshops that rely on students to meet their current and future business needs and provide them with critical practical work experience and placements.
+Visits to events like the AutoSport Show, taking part in motor-related team-building days like go-karting, and competing in skills competitions are all intrinsic to the success of the courses.

-There are full-time and part-time courses, plus apprenticeships available in motor vehicle maintenance at Kendal College.
+Full-time and part-time courses and apprenticeships are available in motor vehicle maintenance at Kendal College.

 I really like the environment.
 It is laid back, but the tutors can also be serious when needed to be, so there is a good balance.David Fearnley-Jones, Motor Vehicle Level 2